eden20586/Design-and-Analysis-information-system/README.md

 # Design-and-Analysis-information-system
-Hey, I'm Eden Admoni, and in this repository, I will show some exercises that analyze and design information system within course analysis and design information system that contains diagrams , tables, and more then.
+Hey, I'm Eden Admoni, and in this repository, I will show some exercises that analyze and design information system within course analysis and design information system that contains diagrams , tables, and more.

 The course was in the academy.